 These fancy round glasses should keep your wide square face good company.

-Men and women with diamond shaped faces have a lot of wiggle room when it comes to choosing glasses because they have both angular and curvy features.
+Choosing glasses for diamond shaped faces is a bit easier than other face shapes: there’s a lot of wiggle room because this face has both angular and curvy features.

 - Choice frames that balance your forehead – curvy brow lines are best.